Putting up the Maypole, Frederick Goodall, 1850

-Sharing themes and rituals with the Ancient Roman festival of Floralia, May Day celebrations still occur all over the world.
-Dancing and merrymaking around the maypole (although the weaving of ribbons in intricate patterns is of more recent origin) was an older practice that came to be viewed as scandalous at various points throughout history and was even banned in 1645 by British Parliament after Oliver Cromwell condemned it as “a Heathenish vanity, generally abused to superstition and wickedness."
-Maypoles and May Day celebrations were eventually restored after the Restoration by Charles II, 'the Merry Monarch' who ensured the support of his subjects by erecting a massive 40 metre high maypole in London’s Strand.
-Dance while you have the chance!
+Sharing themes and rituals dating back to the ancient Roman festival of Floralia, May Day celebrations are still greatly anticipated over the world.
+Dancing and merrymaking around the maypole (although the weaving of ribbons in intricate patterns is of more recent origin) was an older practice that came to be viewed as scandalous or immoral at various points throughout history.
+In 1645, the British Parliament banned the celebrations after Oliver Cromwell condemned it as “a Heathenish vanity, generally abused to superstition and wickedness."
+However, celebrations resumed during the Restoration by Charles II, "the Merry Monarch" ensured the support of his subjects by erecting a massive 40 metre high maypole in London’s Strand!
+Best to dance while you have the chance! 🌷🌺🌸🌼

 The Maypole Medley

 May 1st is May Day (Beltane, Là Bealltainn ) an important spring festival in many cultures.
 Though Beltane has ancient origins and customs, May Day rites such as crowning a May Queen and celebrations involving a maypole, and dancing around it are of more recent origin.

 In Britain the maypole was found primarily in England and in areas of Scotland and Wales which were under English influence.
 By the period 1350-1400 the custom was well established across southern Britain, in town and country and in both Welsh-speaking and English-speaking areas.

 The relatively recent 19th century addition of the interweaving of ribbons held by the dancers at one end and tied to the top of the maypole in complex patterns, is signified by the interlocking and Schiehallion reels in this dance.